Repair a Stuck Decorative Paper Punch

-Things to Try if Your Paper Punch is Completely Stuck
+Things to Try if Your Punch Is Completely Stuck

-- Use a Penetrating Oil - Penetrating Oils, like WD-40, can clear waxy or sticky buildup which may be preventing a punch from returning to its regular position.
-Spray a little on the surface of your punch to allow it penetrate through the cutting surfaces.
+- Use a penetrating oil.
+Penetrating oils, like WD-40, can clear waxy or sticky buildup which may be preventing a punch from returning to its regular position.
+Spray a little on the surface of your punch to allow it to penetrate through the cutting surfaces.
 Let the punch sit for an hour or so on it's back so the oil penetrates through the metal layers.
 Try to work the punch again to free it.
 Clean off any excess oil, and punch through plain printer paper several times to make sure your punch is free of oil traces which might ruin your paper project.

-- Take the Punch Apart - this is a last resort option, but with care, you can rehabilitate a damaged punch.
+- Take the punch apart.
+This is the last-resort option, but with care, you can rehabilitate a damaged punch.
 See the steps which follow for how to take the punch apart, correct any problems and reassemble the punch.

-To attempt repairs on paper punches which won't come free using the methods in the previous step of these instructions, you may have to take the paper punch apart.
+To attempt repairs on paper punches which won't come free using the methods in the previous step, you may have to take the paper punch apart.
 To do this, carefully check around the edges of the punch where the plastic cover meets the metal base.
 Usually, you will be able to see a small metal tab.
 This tab helps to hold the metal base to the cover.

 With the cover removed from your decorative paper punch, you should be left with the pieces you can see in this photo.
 There will be a base plate that holds the paper and directs the moving punch, a return spring which allows the punch to bounce back when you release your hold or pressure on the punch, the moving punch head, a cap for the moving sections of the punch, and a cover to cover all the working mechanisms and protect your hands.

 Note: Craft punches, especially elaborate ones, are not designed to cut through the lightweight card.
 More elaborate punches may only work with lighter weights of printer paper.
-Tips on Paper for Printable Miniatures discusses the various weights of paper and how to store it so it won't jam in a printer.
+Get tips on paper for printable miniatures and learn the various weights of paper and how to store it so it won't jam in a printer.
 The same information is useful for working with decorative paper punches.